-LI-COR debuted its latest innovation, the C-DiGit® Blot Scanner, in 2013.
-This technology offers an affordable and more accurate digital replacement for traditional, film-based methods of performing chemiluminescent Western blots.
-The C-DiGit Blot Scanner improves these traditional methods by collecting a single digital image with a wider dynamic range for more accurate data.
+LI-COR has expanded its biotechnology offerings to include a vast lineup of innovative imagers, software, and reagents.
+The C-DiGit® Blot Scanner, released in 2013, offers an affordable and accurate digital method of performing chemiluminescent Western blots that improves on traditional methods by collecting a single digital image using a wide dynamic range.

 To align with publisher and industry best practices, LI-COR created Empiria Studio® Software in partnership with high-impact journals.
 In 2018, Empiria Studio launched as a post-processing software for quantitative protein expression analysis of Western blots.

 2021 brought the largest biotechnology product launch in LI-COR history.
 Empiria Studio Software’s unique workflow format was updated to guide researchers through analysis of Western blots, In-Cell Western Assays, membranes, slides, and gels.
 Additionally, LI-COR Acquisition Software, two visible reagents, and three new imagers—the Odyssey XF, Odyssey DLx, and the revolutionary Odyssey M—were released.